 Google Family Link is an excellent, free parental control app for Android devices.
 And because it runs off the parent’s account, kids can’t delete it.

 It’s a parent’s responsibility to help their child stay safe online through parental control apps and regular check-ins.
-That’s why it’s vital to stay informed and find the right tools for your family’s needs.
-BrightCanary offers comprehensive monitoring on iPhone devices and, unlike other parental control apps, your child can’t delete it!
+That’s why it’s vital to stay informed and find the right tools for your family's needs.
+BrightCanary offers comprehensive monitoring on iPhone devices across all the apps your child uses, and you can use Apple's free parental controls to prevent uninstalls.
+Download today to start your free trial!